adambard/learnxinyminutes-docs/fortran95.html.markdown

-This overview will discuss the features of Fortran 95 since it is the most widely implemented of the more recent specifications and the later versions are largely similar (whereas comparison FORTRAN 77 is a very different language).
+This overview will discuss the features of Fortran 95 since it is the most widely implemented of the more recent specifications and the later versions are largely similar (by comparison FORTRAN 77 is a very different language).

 ```fortran